B.C. invests $5M for new school playground equipment - Vernon Morning Star

-The province of British Columbia announced today it will begin investing up to $5 million each year into new playground equipment for schools.
+Vernon’s Mission Hill Elementary is among 51 schools that will benefit from up to $5 million annually into new playground equipment for schools across the province.

+Mission Hill Elementary will receive $90,000 for new playground equipment, announced by Premier John Horgan and Education minister Rob Fleming in Victoria Tuesday.

-Students at 51 schools this year will have new equipment when they return in September, as part of the new, ongoing Playground Equipment Program.
+Students at 51 B.C. schools will return to school in September to new and improved equipment that is safer and more accessible for students of all abilities, as part of the new, ongoing Playground Equipment Program.

-“All students deserve quality, safe and accessible playgrounds at school, regardless of how much their parents can fundraise,” said Premier John Horgan, during Tuesday afternoon’s announcement from Quadra Elementary School in Victoria.
+“All students deserve quality, safe and accessible playgrounds at school, regardless of how much their parents can fundraise,” said Horgan during Tuesday afternoon’s announcement at Quadra Elementary School in Victoria.

 “That’s why we’re lifting the burden off of parents by investing $5 million today, and every year moving forward, to build playgrounds where they are needed.”